Blendify/blender-manual/trunk/blender_docs/manual/editors/info/screenshot.rst

 - Check the Option to save the entire Blender window (full width and height of the Blender window you are using when you call the command).
-- Uncheck the box to save only your active window (where your mouse is located when you call the command).
+- Uncheck the box to save only your active area (where your mouse is located when you call the command).

 .. _info-screencast: